-- a) Each Commissioner, Officer and Employee shall be required to complete in each consecutive twelve-month period an ethics education training course developed by the Human Resources Department. - b) The training course may be offered in-person, through an internet-based program, or other manner prescribed by the Human Resources Department.
-Compliance with the ethics training requirement shall be monitored by the Inspector General. - c) The Human Resources Department shall submit to the Inspector General annual reports that: - (1) summarize ethics training during the previous year, the number of training session(s) delivered, and the number of participants in those training session(s); and (2) lay out the plan for the ethics training programs in the coming year.
+a) Each Lobbyist, Commissioner, Officer and Employee shall be required to complete in each consecutive twelve-month period an ethics education training course developed by the Human Resources Department.
+A Lobbyist registered under this Ordinance must complete the training no later than 30 days after registration or renewal under this Ordinance.

+b) The training course may be offered in-person, through an internet-based program, or other manner prescribed by the Human Resources Department.
+Compliance with the ethics training requirement shall be monitored by the Inspector General.

+c) The Human Resources Department shall submit to the Inspector General annual reports that: (1) summarize ethics training during the previous year, the number of training session(s) delivered, and the number of participants in those training session(s); and (2) lay out the plan for the ethics training programs in the coming year.
 The Inspector General shall compile these reports and submit them to the Board of Commissioners on an annual basis.
-The Inspector General shall report to the Board of Commissioners any noncompliance with the training obligations set out in this section. - d) This training shall include, at a minimum, appropriate information about the requirements, responsibilities, and opportunities imposed by or arising under this Ordinance, the District's Inspector General Ordinance, the Illinois Lobbyist Registration Act, the Metropolitan Water Reclamation District Act, the State Officials and Employees Ethics Act, and applicable District administrative procedures and personnel rules. - e) District Contractors shall receive a copy of this Ordinance and must comply with its provisions, including Article II.A.1.
+The Inspector General shall report to the Board of Commissioners any noncompliance with the training obligations set out in this section.

+d) This training shall include, at a minimum, appropriate information about the requirements, responsibilities, and opportunities imposed by or arising under this Ordinance, the District's Inspector General Ordinance, the Illinois Lobbyist Registration Act, the Metropolitan Water Reclamation District Act, the State Officials and Employees Ethics Act, and applicable District administrative procedures and personnel rules.

+e) District Contractors shall receive a copy of this Ordinance and must comply with its provisions, including Article II.A.1.
 Duty to Report Corruption and 2.
 Whistleblower Protection; Article II.C.4.
 Prohibited Political Activities; and Article II.C.8.
 Gift Ban.